guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

 This categorical have a high concentration on only one category so it will be removed

 ### Algorithms and Techniques
-The selected model is a **Random Forest**, because althogh it´s not as robust as a Xtreme Gradient Boosting, it's very easy to understand and much more robust than a simple decision tree.
+The selected model is a **Random Forest**, because althogh itÂ´s not as robust as a Xtreme Gradient Boosting, it's very easy to understand and much more robust than a simple decision tree.
 A Random Forest starts with a decision tree which, in ensemble terms, corresponds to our weak learner.
 In a decision tree, an input is entered at the top and as it traverses down the tree the data gets bucketed into smaller and smaller sets.
 The random forest takes this notion to the next level by combining trees in an ensemble.
 Thus, in ensemble terms, the trees are weak learners and the random forest is a strong learner.
 Here is how such a system is trained; for some number of trees  _T_:
 1. Sample  _N_  cases at random with replacement to create a subset of the data